alessandrokonrad/Pi-Pool/README.md

 ## Setup a stakepool
 I might create a detailed guide soon, on how to register a stakepool.
-There are plenty tutorials out there.
-I can recommend <a href="https://cardano-community.github.io/guild-operators/Scripts/cntools.html">CNTools</a> (make sure the CNTools version is compatible with the Cardano-Node version).
+Anyway there are plenty tutorials out there: <br />
+I can recommend <a href="https://cardano-community.github.io/guild-operators/Scripts/cntools.html">CNTools</a> (make sure the CNTools version is compatible with the Cardano-Node version).<br />

-Otherwise would follow the official guide of <a href="https://cardano-foundation-cardano.readthedocs-hosted.com/en/latest/getting-started/stake-pool-operators/index.html">IOHK</a>
+Otherwise I would follow the official guide of <a href="https://cardano-foundation-cardano.readthedocs-hosted.com/en/latest/getting-started/stake-pool-operators/index.html">cardano.org</a>

 ## Run Ubuntu on a SSD
 Useful Resources: